United Church in Papua New Guinea and Solomon Islands: History

+On 23 March 1969, Rev. Leslie Boseto became the first Solomon Islands Bishop at a ceremony at Gizo; Rev. Jack Sharp was the denomination’s Moderator.

+By 1970, the church was running several primary schools, a high school and a hospital.

 The formation of the United Church pre-dates the merger of its corresponding (and one missionary parent though Methodists from New Zealand) denominations in Australia in 1977 in the Uniting Church in Australia but such cross-denominational mergers were common throughout the 20th century, particularly in Commonwealth countries: for example; the United Church of Northern India (1924) (now merged in the later and wider Church of North India, Church of Pakistan, and Church of Bangladesh); the United Church of Canada (1925) and the Church of South India (1947).
 It is particularly strong on the Papuan coast, the Southern Highlands, eastern Papua, the New Guinea Islands (including Bougainville, also known as the North Solomons), and the Western Solomons.
 Unlike the Anglican and Roman Catholic churches in Papua New Guinea for reasons of church tradition as well as for Anglicans' cultural attitudes where it is substantial, the United Church welcomes female clergy.
 Like Presbyterian, Methodist, Congregationalist and United or Uniting churches elsewhere, its services are primarily for worship with scripture lessons, prayers and sermons, communion being once in a month or every few months.
 As these denominations in western countries have in recent years lost many members and participants to a lack of worship at all in recent decades, the United Church of Papua New Guinea and Solomon Islands has lost some to more fundamentalist sects.

 Local and overseas affiliations

+In 2026, the church is a member of the Pacific Conference of Churches and the World Council of Churches.

-The United Church is a member of the Papua New Guinea Council of Churches, Melanesian Council of Churches and the World Council of Churches.
+The church has been a member of the Papua New Guinea Council of Churches and Melanesian Council of Churches.
 In matters of social policy it tends as with its sister denominations in other Commonwealth countries to be largely in accord with the Anglican and Lutheran churches.

 Traditionally, many of the United Church's personnel were recruited from earlier-established Methodist and Congregationalist churches in Fiji, Samoa, and Tonga; the United Church continues to have close relations with sister churches in these neighbouring island countries.
 Its theology and social policy tends to be somewhat more akin to these theologically conservative neighbouring countries' long-established evangelical Protestant churches than to those in Australia.
 On the other hand, the Church is considerably more broad-minded in such matters than more recently arrived fundamentalist groups, and it maintains the historic Methodist and Congregational strong emphasis on education and literacy in the broadest sense.
-As with the Anglican and Lutheran churches, the United Church has suffered some attrition in recent decades as a result of aggressive proselytising among its constituents by fundamentalistcontentious label inline|date=July 2025 and Pentecostal groups originating in the United States of America and, to a lesser extent, Australia.
+As with the Anglican and Lutheran churches, the United Church has suffered some attrition in recent decades as a result of aggressive proselytising among its constituents by fundamentalist and Pentecostal groups originating in the United States of America and, to a lesser extent, Australia.

 Many of Papua New Guinea's leaders have had a United Church background.